CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 `POSITION` defines the location for an instance before any tile transforms are applied.

-#### Coordinate reference system (CRS)

-By default embedded glTFs use a right handed coordinate system where the _y_-axis is up.
-For consistency with the _z_-up coordinate system of 3D Tiles, glTF must be transformed at runtime or optionally use the [`CESIUM_z_up` glTF extension](TODO).
-See [tile content coordinate systems](../../README.md#tile-content-coordinate-systems) for more details.

 #### RTC_CENTER

 Positions may be defined relative-to-center for high-precision rendering, see [Precisions, Precisions](http://help.agi.com/AGIComponents/html/BlogPrecisionsPrecisions.htm).
 If defined, `RTC_CENTER` specifies the center position and all instance positions are treated as relative to this value.